 Clean the turnips well.
 Trim off the tops and bottoms and then peel them.
 Cut them into 1/2-inch cubes.

-Coat a large pot lightly with non-stick spray.
+Heat a large, non-stick pot.
 Add the onions and sauté until they begin to turn brown.
 Add the ginger root, berbere seasoning, and turmeric and sauté for another minute.